namornoditz/denon_avr_parameter/README.md

 #### Get all and more parameters from Denon AVRs and use it in Home Assistant.

 A set of python scripts to query (pull)
-- documented parameters,
+- documented parameters (FY21AVR_DENON_PROTOCOL_V02_04062020.xlsx)
-- system paramters and
+- additional system parameters and
 - derived parameters

 from Denon AVRs and return them friendly formated to HA.